alexjoverm/testing-vue-book-ru/manuscript/chapter4.md

 }
 ```

-Going further, you could use custom constructors types or custom validation rules, as you can see in [the docs](https://vuejs.org/v2/guide/components.html#Prop-Validation).
+Going further, you could use custom constructor types or custom validation rules, as you can see in [the docs](https://vuejs.org/v2/guide/components.html#Prop-Validation).
 Don't do this right now, I'm just showing it as an example:

 ```javascript
 class Message {}